masreplay/weather_app/README.md

 - Retrofit built on Dio for network calls
 - Shared preferences for data persistence
 - flutter_localization for localization
-- fluttergen for assets safe access
+- flutter_gen for assets safe access
 - auto_router for navigation instead of using go_router because of safe args and type safety
 - hooks for syntax sugar and less boilerplate of value notifier
 - gap for spacing